Employer Sponsored Visas − Frequently Asked Questions

 - I am over 45 years old; can I get an Australian permanent visa?

 - I have passed an online assessment; does this mean I can apply for the visa?

 - Can I include my spouse and children in my application?

 - Can I include my parent in my application?

 - Can I include my child who is over 18 in my application?

 - Can I go to my local doctor to complete my medicals test for my Australian visa?

 - It is going to be difficult for me to obtain my police clearances.
 Can I avoid getting them?

-Your 457 visa has a condition '8107' attached to it.
-In very brief terms this means that while holding your 457 visa you can only work for your sponsor in the occupation for which you were nominated.
+The 457 and 482 visas have condition '8107' and '8607' attached to them, respectively.
+In very brief terms this means that while holding your employer-sponsored you can only work for your sponsor in the occupation for which you were nominated.
 Breaching visa conditions can result in visa cancellation and a three year exclusion period (ban) from Australia.

-You can change employers while holding a 457 but not until you have a new nomination approved with the new employer.
+You can change employers but not until you have a new nomination approved with the new employer.
 Do not change employers until this time.
 If you are considering changing employers please contact us to discuss your situation, or ask your new employer to contact us and we can talk with them directly to help them understand what is involved.